 - King's College Hospital (London)

 - Saint Mary's Hospital, Oxford Road (Manchester)

 - Leicester General Hospital

-You can donate at another five London hospitals via NHS Blood & Transplant.
+You can donate at another three London hospitals via the NHS Cord Blood Bank.

 Why don’t you collect cord blood at more hospitals?

 We don’t get any direct government funding, so we can only fund collection at a limited number of hospitals.

 We chose the five hospitals in Manchester, London and Leicester because they have high birth rates, and are in ethnically diverse areas.
 That way we can collect a wide variety of tissue types and help a wide variety of people.